lmorg/murex/docs/variables/ARGV.md

 ## Description

-Returns an array of the command name and parameters within a given scope. eg `function`, `private`, `autocomplete` or shell script.
+`ARGV` returns an array of the command name and parameters within a given scope. eg `function`, `private`, `autocomplete` or shell script.

 Unlike `$PARAMS`, `$ARGV` includes the function name.